srussvoll/byggern/README.md

 # TTK4155 2016

-The term project for TTK4155 Industrielle og innbygde datasystemers konstruksjon for group 20 2016.
+The term project for TTK4155 Embedded and Industrial Computer Systems Design for group 20 2016.

 Created by Sondre Wangenstein Baugstø, Johan Lofstad and Sondre Vincent Russvoll.